thehyve/glowing-bear-docker/README.md

 ### Authentication

 Applications use Keycloak for authentication, however it is not a part of this script.
 The assumption is that there is already a Keycloak server running, connection to which is configured by setting the variables below:

 Variable              | Description
 :-------------------- |:---------------
-`KEYCLOAK_SERVER_URL` | URL of the Keycloak server e.g. `https://keycloak-dwh-test.thehyve.net`
+`KEYCLOAK_SERVER_URL` | URL of the Keycloak server e.g. `https://keycloak.example.com`
-`KEYCLOAK_REALM`      | Keycloak realm, e.g. `transmart-dev`
+`KEYCLOAK_REALM`      | Keycloak realm, e.g. `transmart`
 `KEYCLOAK_CLIENT_ID`  | Keycloak client id, e.g. `transmart-client`

 Current configuration supports Keycloak version <= `4.5`.

+It is preferred to set up a Keycloak instance at organisation level, but we provide [instructions on how to set up Keycloak](keycloak) on a single machine together with Glowing Bear.

 ### Connection